 Here is the latest news from the Ride for Mom

 Cheque Presentation for the 2017 Ride for Mom

-On Tuesday, July 11th, Krysta Shields of Blackjacks Roadhouse & Games Room presented Eoin Murray of the Alberta Council of Women’s Shelters (member of EDVSE) with a whopping cheque for $8148.50 that was raised during the inaugural Ride for Mom on May 13th.
+The latest news from the Ride for Mom is that on Tuesday, July 11th, Krysta Shields of Blackjacks Roadhouse & Games Room presented Eoin Murray of the Alberta Council of Women’s Shelters (member of EDVSE) with a whopping cheque for $8148.50 that was raised during the inaugural Ride for Mom on May 13th.
 Although it was a soggy and chilly day, many brave riders came out to Blackjacks in support of a great cause.
 Let’s make the 2018 Ride for Mom even better, so we can help even more people in need.